 Eden Climber is a large, old-fashioned looking rose with large, double blooms in pastel shades of pink, cream, and yellow.
 Eden Climber has a pleasant scent and looks and smells wonderful along a fence.
 It is one of the most floriferous climbers, with equally attractive deep green foliage.
 USDA Hardiness Zones 5 - 9Continue to 5 of 18 below.

 F. J. Grootendorst

-It's hard to beat the hybrid Rugosas for toughness and dependability.
-F. J. Grootendorst is a classic carefree grower.
-Clusters of double, bright red blossoms are offset by small puckered leathery leaves.
+It's hard to beat this hybrid Rugosas for toughness and dependability.
+F. J. Grootendorst is a classic, carefree grower.
+Small puckered leathery leaves offset clusters of double, bright red blossoms.
 Although the original F. J. Grootendorst is red, it has produced sports in pink and even white.
-They all make a great specimen plants, easily growing as tall as 6 feet.
+They all make great specimen plants, easily growing as tall as 6 feet.
 USDA Hardiness Zones 5 - 9

 06 of 18